incwell-technology/Android-Bootcamp/README.md

 **Best mentors are those who understand you and design curriculum that fits best for you rather than using a template.**

-We wanna know more about you.
+We want to know more about you.
 1. Solve [problems](https://github.com/incwell-technology/Android-Bootcamp/wiki/Programming-test) using laguage that computer understand
 2. Push it to your github
 3. Add us [@khadkarajesh](github.com/khadkarajesh), [@darmagedon](https://github.com/darmagedon) as collaborator